UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/dict_lab.txt

-* Using the dictionary from item 1: Make a dictionary using the same keys but with the number of 't's in each value.
+* Using the dictionary from item 1: Make a dictionary using the same keys but with the number of 't's in each value as the value. (upper and lower case?).

 .. nextslide:: Sets